Under the landlord-tenant law, as a landlord, you can collect security deposits from your tenant to act as a safety net.

 Where should landlords store a tenant's security deposit?

-Texas doesn't require landlords to store a tenant's security deposit in a particular way.
+Texas law doesn't require landlords to store a security deposit in a particular way.
 But again, that's at the state level.
 It's entirely possible that some localities have various rules and regulations.

-Do landlords have to provide renters with a written notice after receipt of their security deposit?
+Do landlords have to provide their tenant with a written notice after receipt of their security deposit?

-There is no requirement for landlords to provide renters with a written notice after they receive the security deposit.
+There is no requirement for landlords to provide their tenant with a written notice after they receive the security deposit.
 However, it never hurts to provide written notice, at a tenant's request.

 What instances can make a landlord keep part or all of a tenant's security deposit in Texas?